-In the template world of AnQi CMS, we often need to process content in various ways, sometimes by paragraph, sometimes by sentence, and sometimes, we need to process text more meticulously, down to every character.
-When conventional string processing methods cannot meet this refined need, make_listThe filter can really shine here, as it can split a common string into an array of individual characters, providing unprecedented flexibility for template designers.
+In the world of Anqi CMS templates, we often need to process content in various ways, sometimes by paragraphs, sometimes by sentences, and sometimes, we need to refine the text in more detail, down to every character.
+When conventional string processing methods fail to meet this refined requirement, make_listThe filter can really shine, it can break a common string into an array of individual characters, providing unprecedented flexibility for template designers.

 {# 假设我们有一个字符串变量 `myString` 值为 "安企CMS真棒!" #}